murillo94/file-transfer/gRPC/README.md

 - to run the server, go to server folder and type: `python capitalize_server.py`

-- to run the client, go to client folder and type: `npm install` and `python capitalize_client.py`
+- to run the client, go to client folder and type: `npm install` and `node capitalize_client.js`

 ## Important